Causality and independence in perfectly adapted dynamical systems: Perfect adaptation in protein signalling

 We investigated which of these LCD patterns can be found in the real-world data.
-In Table~\ref{tab:sachs:conditional independences} we list the $p$-values of conditional independence tests applied to the data of \citep{Sachs2005}.
-Using a reasonable critical level for the test (say $\alpha=0.01$), we do not find any LCD pattern.
+In Table~\ref{tab:sachs:conditional independences} we list the $p$-values of conditional independence tests applied to the data of \citep{Sachs2005}.\footnote{We made use of Kendall's test for partial correlation because the implementation in the R package \texttt{ppcor} can deal with ties, while that for Spearman's test cannot.} Using a reasonable critical level for the test (say $\alpha=0.01$), we do not find any LCD pattern.
 Yet, the conditional dependence of RAF on the context variable when conditioning on MEK is much weaker than the conditional dependence of MEK on the context variable when conditioning on RAF.
 Strictly speaking, no conclusions should be drawn from this, but it does seem to suggest that also here the data is more in line with the perfectly adaptive model than with the causal Bayesian network model; indeed, if the adaptation is imperfect, for example because the saturation conditions only hold approximately, one would expect to see a weak conditional dependence $v_r \not\indep C \given v_m$.

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}

 Perfect adaptation is the phenomenon that a dynamical system initially responds to a change of input signal but reverts back to its original value as the system converges to equilibrium.
 We used the technique of causal ordering to obtain sufficient graphical conditions to identify perfect adaptation in a dynamical system described by a combination of equations and first-order differential equations.
 To represent the structure of the (non-equilibrium) dynamical system, we introduced the notions of the \emph{dynamic bipartite graph} and the corresponding \emph{dynamic causal ordering graph} obtained by the causal ordering algorithm.
 Moreover, we showed how perfect adaptation can be detected in equilibrium observational and experimental data for soft interventions with known targets.
 We illustrated our ideas on a variety of dynamical models and corresponding equilibrium equations.
-We believe that the methods presented in this work provide a useful tool for the characterization of a large class of network topologies that are able to achieve perfect adaptation and for the automated analysis of the behaviour of certain perfectly adapted dynamical systems.
+We believe that the methods presented in this work provide a useful tool for the characterization of a large class of dynamical systems that are able to achieve perfect adaptation and for the automated analysis of the behavior of certain perfectly adapted dynamical systems.